hovel/pybbm/docs/install.rst

     pip install pybbm

 * We strongly recommend you to use `south` application for building migration in your projects.
   PyBBM forum supports `south`, but it should be installed separately.

-* For better perfomance and easy using you can use any thumbnail django application.
-PyBBM by default use `sorl.thumbnail` if it installed and included in your `INSTALLED_APPS` setting.
+* For better perfomance and easy images thumbnailing you can use any thumbnail django application.
+  PyBBM by default uses `sorl.thumbnail` if it installed and included in your `INSTALLED_APPS` setting.
   It is used for defining `avatar` field in `PybbProfile` model and for resizing avatar in `pybb/avatar.html` template.

 * `PIL` (Python Imaging Library) or it fork `Pillow` is optional if you configure sorl.thumbnail to use different backend, but remember, that using an ImageField in forms requires that the Python Imaging Library is installed (e.g. you should install it if you use buildin profile).

+* PyBBM emulates behavior and functionality of `django-pure-pagination`, but we recommend to install it in your project, if you didn't did this yet

 * For better support ru language you can install `pytils` application.